 Meredith Belbin (1993) adds to what effective leadership is by suggesting:

-So consider your strengths as Chair and consider where you could develop to aid chairing meetings, in turn this will aid your general leadership, so it’s a win: win.
+Consider your strengths as Chair and think about where you could develop to help you chair meetings.
+In turn, this will improve your general leadership too, so it’s a win: win.

 Bonus Tips for Communicating Effectively in Meetings

 Over time, it can be easy to slip into bad habits or develop a communication style that alienates people rather than engages them.
 Here are some bonus tips for being a great meeting Chair.

 Whether you’re doing a 1:1 or chairing a team meeting, listening is so important.
 It’s a very underrated skill.
 Focus on learning to listen to other peoples’ points of view and make them feel like their contribution matters.

 The use of slides and other visual tools is a part of communicating effectively in meetings.
 Visuals tend to help people retain more information and stay engaged with the meeting content.

 Keep a relaxed, open posture, and make eye contact when you’re speaking or listening.
 This helps everyone else stay relaxed and open to what you have to say.

 Communicate ideas and points clearly.
 You don’t want anyone to leave the meeting feeling confused or in the dark.
 Allow time for questions or extra clarification if people need it.

 Remember to Be Relaxed

 Work meetings that feel overly formal or regimented aren’t conducive to creativity and innovation.
 Make people feel comfortable and relaxed by kicking off the meeting with some ice breakers.